-Members of the new RCPI Policy Group on Physical Activity are doctors and allied health professionals working in the Irish health system, many of whom are seeing increasing numbers of patients presenting with illnesses and injuries caused or exacerbated by sedentary behaviour.
+Members of the new RCPI Policy Group on Physical Activity were doctors and allied health professionals working in the Irish health system, many of whom were seeing increasing numbers of patients presenting with illnesses and injuries caused or exacerbated by sedentary behaviour.

-Our doctors want to take action to prevent and reduce ill-health caused by sedentary behaviour by reviewing the latest evidence and proposing practical ways to increase physical activity.
+Our doctors wanted to take action to prevent and reduce ill-health caused by sedentary behaviour by reviewing the latest evidence and proposing practical ways to increase physical activity.

-The RCPI Policy Group on Physical Activity was established in November 2015 and is co-chaired by Dr Peter Wright and Prof Seán Gaine.
+The RCPI Policy Group on Physical Activity was established in November 2015 and was co-chaired by Dr Peter Wright and Prof Seán Gaine.